Dre Campbell Farm

-A patio, window sill, or rooftop space is ideal to make a bright show of flowers and supply the kitchen with herbs and vegetables.
+A patio, window sill, or rooftop space is ideal for a bright flower show and growing herbs and vegetables.

 Container vegetable gardening allows greater control over pests and poor soil conditions [1].
 It is also less labor-intensive than caring for in-ground gardens.